 If you are inside or outside the United States, you must follow different tuberculosis test guidelines.

 To receive a green card, all applicants who fall in the age group of two and older must undergo an “interferon-gamma release assay” (IGRA).
-A chest X-ray and further testing will be needed if the IGRA test indicates you may have tuberculosis.
+A chest X-ray and further testing will be needed in case of positive results of IGRA test.

 Note: United States Citizenship and Immigration Services (USCIS) no longer accepts green card applicants’ tuberculin skin tests (TSTs).
 Verify that the test you receive is the correct one.